purpleclay/gitz/docs/git/clone.md

 }
 ```

-## Clone a branch or tag :material-new-box:{.new-feature title="Feature added on the 10th March 2023"}
+## Clone a branch or tag :material-new-box:{.new-feature title="Feature added on the 23rd March of 2023"}

 Git will always clone and checkout the default branch of a repository.
 To change this behavior, provide a branch or tag reference with the `WithCheckoutRef` option.
 The latter results in a `detached HEAD` where the `HEAD` of a repository points to a specific commit reference.